Silica Dust Health Hazards and Protection

-Medical surveillance is required for workers in this industry because there can be a significant risk to workers’ health if exposure to RCS is not controlled.
+Medical surveillance is required for workers in our industry because there can be a significant risk to workers’ health if exposure to RCS dust is not controlled.

 All workers must be provided with information about the purpose of medical surveillance.

-Individuals with lung illnesses or lung disability should not work in an environment with potential exposure to RCS.
-Other illnesses may also prevent individuals from working in an environment with potential exposure to RCS.
+Individuals with lung illnesses or lung disability should not work in an environment with potential exposure to RCS dust.
+Other illnesses may also prevent individuals from working in an environment with potential exposure to RCS dust.
 Employers should follow occupational health physicians’ instructions regarding such individuals.

 MEDICAL SURVEILLANCE PROGRAMME

-Implement medical surveillance corresponding to your local regulations for workers who are exposed to RCS.
+Implement medical surveillance corresponding to your local regulations for workers who are exposed to RCS dust.
 Consult with an occupational health and safety professional to establish your specific requirements.